damonloredans/scraperpro/docs/quote-for-howard.md

 ## Price (AUD)

-**Fixed: $2,000** for all three brands as scoped — includes the ~$75 scraping service needed for the Oakley crawl (collected as part of the Oakley payment below, cancelled once the job is delivered).
+**Fixed: $2,000** for all three brands as scoped - includes the ~$75 scraping service needed for the Oakley crawl (collected as part of the Oakley payment below, cancelled once the job is delivered).

-Open to negotiating this — lower or higher — depending on how you see the scope of the project.
+Open to negotiating this, lower or higher, depending on how you see the scope of the project.

 ### Phased alternative